Taharium/FPROG-Project/README.md

 ### Why two Folders

-We were unsure, if using a std::unordered_set is allowed, so made one with and one without.
+We were unsure, if using a std::unordered_set is allowed, so we made one with and one without.
-The problem is that without using a set, inserting into the tree recursivly is impossible, because were are inserting about 590 000 words and wsl or linux in general can only tolerate about 260 000 recursions, because stack size is limited to 8 MB.
+The problem is that without using a set, inserting into the tree recursivly is impossible, because were are inserting about 590 000 words and wsl, or linux in general, can only tolerate about 260 000 recursions, because stack size is limited to 8 MB.
 Therefore, we had to insert iterativly.
 However, we added futures to make it faster.